On the weight distribution of the cosets of MDS codes: Introduction. The main results

-In a few works, see e.g. \cite{Bonneau1990,Delsarte4Fundam,HufPless,MWS}, it is shown that for an MDS code of distance $d$, the weight distribution of any coset is uniquely determined if, in the coset, the numbers of vectors of weights $1,2,\ldots,d-2$ are known.
+In a few works, see e.g. \cite{Bonneau1990,Delsarte4Fundam,HufPless,MWS}, it is shown that for an MDS code of distance~$d$, the weight distribution of any coset is uniquely determined if, in the coset, the numbers of vectors of weights $1,2,\ldots,d-2$ are known.
 Methods to obtain the weight distribution of the coset using these $d-2$ known numbers are considered in \cite{Bonneau1990}, \cite[Section 7]{HufPless}.
-The approach of \cite{HufPless}, applied in \cite{DMP_CosetsRScod4}, can be used for distinct codes, not necessary MDS.
+The approach of \cite{HufPless} can be used for distinct codes, not necessary MDS.

-For MDS codes, the approach of \cite{Bonneau1990} is more simple that the one of \cite{HufPless}.
-In Bonneau's paper \cite{Bonneau1990}, it is proposed a remarkable direct relation between the $d-2$ known numbers of vectors in a coset and the full weight distribution of this cosets, see~\eqref{eq2_wd_cosetBon}--\eqref{eq2_Bw2Bon} in Section \ref{subsec_MDS_Prelim}.
+For MDS codes, the approach of \cite{Bonneau1990} is simpler that the one of \cite{HufPless}.
+In Bonneau paper \cite{Bonneau1990}, it is proposed a formula which is a remarkable direct relation between the $d-2$ known numbers of vectors in a coset and the full weight distribution of this cosets, see~\eqref{eq2_wd_cosetBon}--\eqref{eq2_Bw2Bon} in Section \ref{subsec_MDS_Prelim}.
+It seems the method of \cite{Bonneau1990} is currently the most convenient and productive tool for obtaining the weight distributions of the cosets of MDS codes.

 However, in the literature, as far as it is known to the authors, the Bonneau formula is not developed and applied.
 Note also that the Bonneau formula seems to be slightly ``non-transparent''; its application to specific cases not always gives impressive results.
+Also, its complexity of calculations is relatively great.

+\emph{In this paper}, we transform the formula of \cite{Bonneau1990} into a simpler form.
+The new form allowed us to make further simplifications for distinct specific cases.
+Then we apply the improved tools to obtain the weight distributions of the cosets of distinct MDS codes and obtain a number of new results.